 The recipients of the award will be chosen by an international scientific jury.
 A number of awardees will be selected and presented with awards consisting of round trip economy air travel, up to four night’s accommodation, a certificate, a cash stipend including an element for ground transportation and waived registration fees at the next International Meeting or World Congress.
 The selected recipients may also have the opportunity to present their poster as part of a Rafaelsen Young Investigators Travel Award Winners session under a new initiative within CINP.

-should you have any questions please contact the CINP Office
+.
+You can download the application form below.
+In the meantime, should you have any questions please contact the CINP Office.